 Adding on to this, it gets its name because it learns from humans who are experts in their domains.
 This gives the machines the highest level of cognition at this point.
 An expert system is a system that can solve any complex problem by taking inputs such as facts and heuristics and producing a meaningful solution to the problem.

-Next up on this ‘What is Expert System in AI’ blog, you need to understand where these expert system in AI are used.
+Next up on this ‘What is Expert System in AI’ blog, you need to understand where this expert system in AI is used.

 Expert System Domains

-Planning: Smart set of actions that can help achieve a goal quicker
+Planning: Smart set of actions that can help achieve a goal faster